AskExplain/gcode_analysis/README.md

 # gcode_analysis
-An analysis of Spatial Transcriptomics with Generative Encoders
+An analysis of multimodal data with Generative Encoders

 The Generative Encoder (in development) can be found here: https://github.com/AskExplain/gcode